dash1101/RPCortex/Assets/RPC-Nebula/docs.md

 ## Known Limitations

+- **MemoryError in the shell** — may occur after heavy use due to heap fragmentation.
+Run `freeup` to compact the heap.
+If it persists, `reboot` clears it.
+Being actively worked on.
 - **No real-time clock on base Pico** — `date` shows time since boot epoch until the RTC is set manually
 - **HTTPS on Pico 1 W** — TLS needs ~9.5KB contiguous heap; run `freeup` first if the heap is fragmented
 - **Editor requires a real terminal** — Thonny REPL won't render it